 pmid: 40189137

 We describe a single-locus quantitative genetic model that incorporates effects due to DNA methylation.
 Extending Fisher's decomposition of the genotypic value, we distinguish two quantities to predict an individual's phenotypic or genetic values: the "basic genetic value" and the "expressed genetic value".
-We show how these quantities relate to the concept of breeding value and derive their corresponding formulas, along with those for the phenotypic variance and the covariance between relatives.
-The resulting parameters are influenced by several factors, including the population distribution of DNA methylation levels, the functional relationship between methylation and the phenotype, the magnitudes of the genetic and methylation effects, and allele frequencies.
+We show how these quantities relate to the concept of breeding value and derive their corresponding formulas, along with those for phenotypic variance and covariance between relatives.
+The resulting parameters are influenced by several factors, including the population distribution of DNA methylation levels, the functional relationship between methylation and phenotype, the magnitudes of genetic and methylation effects, and allele frequencies.
+We show that under the conditions modeled, the presence of DNA methylation does not bias estimated breeding values.

-Genomic prediction, quantitative genetics, DNA methylation, Quantitative genetics, epigenetics, Biochemistry, molecular biology, single locus, breeding value, Epigenetics, Single locus, Genetics and epigenetics, Breeding value, genomic prediction
+Genomic prediction, quantitative genetics, DNA methylation, Quantitative genetics, epigenetics, Models, Genetic, Genotype, Biochemistry, molecular biology, Quantitative Trait Loci, breeding value, Single locus, DNA Methylation, Phenotype, Gene Frequency, single locus, Animals, Epigenetics, Genetics and epigenetics, Breeding value, genomic prediction

-Genomic prediction, quantitative genetics, DNA methylation, Quantitative genetics, epigenetics, Biochemistry, molecular biology, single locus, breeding value, Epigenetics, Single locus, Genetics and epigenetics, Breeding value, genomic prediction
+Genomic prediction, quantitative genetics, DNA methylation, Quantitative genetics, epigenetics, Models, Genetic, Genotype, Biochemistry, molecular biology, Quantitative Trait Loci, breeding value, Single locus, DNA Methylation, Phenotype, Gene Frequency, single locus, Animals, Epigenetics, Genetics and epigenetics, Breeding value, genomic prediction

 | selected citations These citations are derived from selected sources.
 This is an alternative to the "Influence" indicator, which also reflects the overall/total impact of an article in the research community at large, based on the underlying citation network (diachronically). | 0 | |